 - All settings, content, and services are managed separately for each subscription.

 - Users in one subscription can only access data in another subscription if they have access to both subscriptions.

-A subscription is located in a specific region – US, EU, and so on.
+A subscription is located in a specific region: US, EU, and so on.
 Each region has its own data center to support different compliance requirements.

-You may have more than one subscription if you want to keep the data separate so that you can manage different products separately (for example, by different departments or with unique user access, security, and compliance requirements) or because you have separate user bases for your products.
+You can have more than one subscription if you want to keep the data separate so that you can manage different products separately (for example, by different departments or with unique user access, security, and compliance requirements) or because you have separate user bases for your products.

 What happens at the application level

 Events, Pages, Features, tags, guides, and feedback requests are collected, processed, and stored at the application level.
 Each app in your subscription also has its own Resource Center.
 You can customize the Resource Center for each app in the same way or individually.
 For more information on the Resource Center, see the Overview of the Resource Center.

 Each application within a subscription is identified by its own API key in Subscription Settings under App Details and Install Settings.